mensonen/diameter/README.md

 )
 ```

-Commands can be constructed manually as well, in case a Python implementaion is
+Commands can be constructed manually as well, in case a Python implementation is
 not ready yet, or if custom behaviour is required:

 ```python